Tudorița Chidu

-Tudorița Chidu (born 17 October 1967) is a Romanian former middle-distance runner who competed in both 800 metres and 1500 metres events.
+Tudorița Chidu (17 October 1967 – 29 December 2025) was a Romanian middle-distance runner who competed in both 800 metres and 1500 metres events.
 Her personal bests were 1:57.64 minutes and 4:05.69 minutes, respectively.
 Her greatest honour was a bronze medal in the 1500 m at the IAAF World Indoor Championships in 1991.

-She represented Romania at the 1990 European Athletics Championships and 1991 World Championships in Athletics, and was a team bronze medallist at the 1995 IAAF World Cross Country Championships.
+Chidu represented Romania at the 1990 European Athletics Championships and 1991 World Championships in Athletics, and was a team bronze medallist at the 1995 IAAF World Cross Country Championships.
 She was an indoor specialist, appearing three times at the European Athletics Indoor Championships (best placing of fourth in 1992) and two times at the World Indoor Championships.
 She was the 1995 gold medallist at the Balkan Athletics Indoor Championships.